earthly/website/blog/_posts/2021-09-22-awk-examples.md

 <div class="notice--info">
 **What I've learned**

-AWK creates a variable for each field in a record ($1, $2 ... $NF), based on the field separator which is whitespace by default.
+Awk creates a variable for each field in a record ($1, $2 ... $NF), based on the field separator which is whitespace by default.

 </div>